Quantum Noise Reduction in the Space-based Gravitational Wave Antenna DECIGO Using Optical Springs and Homodyne Detection scheme: Results and Discussion

-Finally, we discuss why a dramatic improvement in sensitivity cannot be achieved in the cases of $\varepsilon$ = $10^{-\frac{1}{2}}$ and $10^{-1}$, as shown in Figures \ref{fig:acc_10_to_negative_one_half} and \ref{fig:acc_10_to_negative_one}.
-In both of these cases, the arm cavity length that results in optimal sensitivity curve is shorter than DESIGO's default length of 1000\,km.
+Regarding the technical limitations, we examine why a dramatic improvement in sensitivity cannot be achieved in the cases of $\varepsilon$ = $10^{-\frac{1}{2}}$ and $10^{-1}$, as shown in Figures \ref{fig:acc_10_to_negative_one_half} and \ref{fig:acc_10_to_negative_one}.
+In both of these cases, the arm cavity length that results in optimal sensitivity curve is shorter than DECIGO's default length of 1000\,km.
 The trade-offs of achieving better sensitivities by increasing the arm cavity lengths seems to be limited by higher vacuum fluctuations entering the system due to higher diffraction losses.
 As a result, a slightly shorter arm cavity length and a slightly higher cavity finesse, than the default design, yield the most optimal SNRs.
 An even shorter arm length is not optimal, as the influence of the acceleration noise gets more pronounced, limiting the total sensitivity that can be achieved in the presence of both diffraction losses and acceleration noises.